giuliogiamello/HyperK/attempt_install_WCSim.md

 **ACHTUNG!**
 1. You should use `Geant4-v10.3.3` and not `Geant4-v11.3.2` (or the last supported version by `WCSim`)
-2. This section is not my guide on how to install `WCSim`, the guide is [HyperK#WCSim - Installation tutorial](#wcsim---installation-tutorial)
+2. This section is not my guide on how to install `WCSim`, the guide is [Installation tutorials](https://github.com/giuliogiamello/HyperK/blob/main/installation_tutorials.md)

 ---

-On `2025/10/07` I was following [HyperK#WCSim - Installation tutorial](#wcsim---installation-tutorial) and, when running `make -j4 install`, this reported the error:
+On `2025/10/07` I was following [WCSim - Installation tutorial](https://github.com/giuliogiamello/HyperK/blob/main/installation_tutorials.md#wcsim---installation-tutorial) and, when running `make -j4 install`, this reported the error:

 ```
 In file included from /home/jamal/WCSim_home/WCSim/src/GdNeutronHPCapture.cc:14: